2010 United States census: Major changes

 The form included space to repeat some or all of these questions for up to twelve residents total.

 In contrast to the 2000 census, an Internet response option was not offered, nor was the form available for download.

 Detailed socioeconomic information collected during past censuses will continue to be collected through the American Community Survey.
 The survey provides data about communities in the United States on a 1-year or 3-year cycle, depending on the size of the community, rather than once every 10 years.
 A small percentage of the population on a rotating basis will receive the survey each year, and no household will receive it more than once every five years.

 In June 2009, the U.S. Census Bureau announced that it would count same-sex married couples.
 However, the final form did not contain a separate "same-sex married couple" option.
 When noting the relationship between household members, same-sex couples who are married could mark their spouses as being "Husband or wife", the same response given by opposite-sex married couples.
 An "unmarried partner" option was available for couples (whether same-sex or opposite-sex) who were not married.

+The Census 2010 Language Program was significantly expanded.
+Language assistance in 49 languages in the 2000 Census was increased to 59 languages in Census 2000.
+In addition to English, Census questionnaire was available in five non-English languages: Spanish, Chinese (simplified), Korean, Vietnamese, and Russian.